multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 If you click play you should see the three videos playing

-Now drag the parent folder from the hierarchy to the assets and automatically a prefab will be created (this is extra and not necessary in this tutorial.
-Prefab are convenient whe you keep working on the project later on)
+Now drag the parent folder from the hierarchy to the assets and automatically a prefab will be created.

+Delete the parent folder from the hierarchy.

+Select "GenerateImageAnchorCube" in the hierarchy.
+You need to drag the prefab we just created to the "prefab to generate" field of "GenerateImageAnchorCube"  in the inspector view.

 #### Build the project in Unity